ab-pandey/Weather-Prediction-using-DNN/README.md

 2. A deep learning non-linear model with LeakyReLU - The results of Deep learning model is quite satisfying with RMSE for each parameter less than one.

 Both models were trained on dataset whose source is https://www.visualcrossing.com/

+Data set contains 12 quantitative parameters.
+Dependency of each parameter on rest 11 was studies in this model.

+Future Work - 1.
+Dependency of each parameter can be studied by sequentially removing one by one independent variables.
+This would help                    was to minimize our efforts in data collection as lesser number of data will have to be collected.
+              2. Prediction using time series analysis.